 You also need to consider what you want out of your roof.
 Some roofs do the bare minimum while others will serve you well for decades.

-For example, if you live in a snowy climate, you’ll need a material that can handle the elements.
-Will it puncture due to hail or falling debris?
+For example, if you live in a snowy climate, you’ll need a material that can handle those weather conditions.
+Does it have puncture resistance against hail or debris thrown by high winds?
 Is it prone to shrinking or cracking?
 You need to know.

 Knowing the basics will make conversation easier when you contact a qualified commercial roofer.
 By having a little background knowledge, you’ll be better prepared to understand your contractor’s quote and material suggestions.

 EPDM stands for ethylene propylene diene monomer (you can see why they abbreviate it!), and it’s more commonly known as rubber roofing.

 This type of roofing’s synthetic material is often one of the most cost-effective roofing options if it’s appropriate for the roof design.
 (It’s best for commercial flat roofs with a very low slope.)

 The downside to this commercial roofing option is its durability.
 Temperatures may affect adhesives used to bond the seams, while debris or major storms (of various types — think hail) can puncture the material.
 While damages are fairly easy to repair, the water damage that can result from tears, cracks and holes may not be.

 TPO, or thermoplastic polyolefin, is similar to an EPDM roof in a couple of ways.
 Like the EPDM roof, ethylene propylene rubber goes into TPO, but it’s combined with polypropylene rubber as well to give it increased durability.

 The product is typically installed in a fully adhered or mechanically attached system, and since the seams are heat-welded (instead of using adhesives), TPO is less prone to seam leaks (a HUGE advantage).